tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 With a few tweaks to the previous *Super-Duper Graph of Reality* Bell curve, making the right axis more logarithmic rather than linear, this model fits nicely on top of it.

 <center><img src="../Images/030-supercurve2.png" style="width:90%" alt="Bell-Curve2.png" /></center>
 Some readers may be thinking “Hey, wait a minute… those aren't the same axis!
 What kind of Gaussian goofiness in going on here?”
 Well, that is partly true.
 The first Super-Duper Graph of Reality chart shows the probability (x-axis) of where order (y-axis) will be more likely to emerge across the entire spectrum of existence while this one is limited to the spectrum of human perception.

+*Sidenote: This Super-Duper graph is also a bit out of alignment if we consider that the general size of living things on planet earth is pretty much in the middle of the scale between an atom and the size of our sun, which supports the same idea that the most optimum form of expression will exist in the most balanced state between opposing poles if we consider the sun as a major contributing factor in defining the scope of our earthly reality.
+As this graph is based on concepts rather then size, we only see a general relationship with size.
+Still, given the quark has a size of about 10<sup>-18</sup>m, and a supercluster is around 10<sup>+18</sup>m, our conceptual map is not too far off from the an actual size map.*

 If we assume that our perceptions of reality are fairly compatible with reality as it actually exists, then, as probability would have it, we humans happen to be in the part of the spectrum where one would most expect to find life popping up, so, congratulations to us, we're where we are supposed to be... probably.

 Because the peak of the curve represents where the most “work” will be done (given the two poles that define the limits of the curve), it is also where energy will most likely be able to form patterns.
 The peak of the curve also represents the most efficient expression of a holon's purpose and function.
 If we were electrons instead of humans, our archetypal holon would have the electron in the center, because, as the electron *does* exist, it would naturally occupy that point where its existence is most likely... in the peak of the curve for the electron holon.
-However, because life forms exist in the peak of the curve from that spans from quark to multiverse, we can speculate that life itself is the primary function of reality and that the consciousness that comes with life being the highest form of expression of life.
-This is not to say that there are no other forms of life that may excel in this regard, but if there are other forms of life, they will appear within the same range of the curve.
+However, because life forms exist in the peak of the curve that spans from quark to multiverse, we can speculate that life itself is the primary function of reality and that the consciousness that comes with life being the highest form of expression of life.
+This is not to say that there are no other forms of life that may excel in this regard, especially where radically different contexts may apply, but if there are other forms of life in our corner of the universe, they will most likely appear within the same range of the curve.

 For consistency, here is the human eye sensitivity chart as well with the new y-axis and its shading, which represent a singular holon of *human eye* in the *bio* branch of the hierarchy.